thnass/nakedcash/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package nakedcashd/Nakedcash-qt for Debian-based Linux systems.
-If you compile nakedcashd/Nakedcash-qt yourself, there are some useful files here.
+This directory contains files used to package nakedcashd/nakedcash-qt for Debian-based Linux systems.
+If you compile nakedcashd/nakedcash-qt yourself, there are some useful files here.

-## Nakedcash: URI support ##
+## nakedcash: URI support ##

-Nakedcash-qt.desktop  (Gnome / Open Desktop)
+nakedcash-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install Nakedcash-qt.desktop
+	sudo desktop-file-install nakedcash-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your Nakedcashqt binary to `/usr/bin` and the `../../share/pixmaps/Nakedcash128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your nakedcashqt binary to `/usr/bin` and the `../../share/pixmaps/nakedcash128.png` to `/usr/share/pixmaps`

-Nakedcash-qt.protocol (KDE)
+nakedcash-qt.protocol (KDE)